blegas78/autoSplitters/README.md

 Video with information and installation: [https://www.youtube.com/watch?v=lmLSUKhvSrg](https://www.youtube.com/watch?v=lmLSUKhvSrg)

-I am active in Horizon Zero Dawn and The Last Of Us (1/2) communities.
-These efforts are intended to aid the communities to make live speedrunning times more comporable and therefore, hopefully,  more enjoyable.
-Also if the tools are effective enough, this will eliminate the need to manually calculate your In-Game Time (IGT) through use of a video editor, which can be a laborious task for both runners and leaderboard moderators.
+I am active in the Horizon Zero Dawn and The Last Of Us (1/2) communities.
+These efforts are intended to aid the communities to make live speedrunning times more comparable and therefore, hopefully,  more enjoyable.
+If the tools are effective enough, this will eliminate the need to manually calculate your In-Game Time (IGT) through use of a video editor, which can be a laborious task for both runners and leaderboard moderators.

 #### HZD Load Remover